pingcap/docs/faq/sql-faq.md

 ---
-title: SQL FAQ
+title: SQL FAQs
-summary: Introduce the FAQs relating to SQL.
+summary: Learn about the FAQs related to TiDB SQL.
 ---

-# SQL FAQ
+# SQL FAQs

-This document introduce the most frequently asked questions relating to SQL in TiDB.
+This document summarizes the FAQs related to SQL operations in TiDB.

 ## What are the MySQL variables that TiDB is compatible with?